uvarc/rc-learning/content/courses/cpp_introduction/building.md

 The [Gnu Compiler Collection](https://gcc.gnu.org/) is a well-established, free and open-source bundle.
 The base compiler is `gcc` for C.  Several add-on languages are supported, the most widely used of which are `g++` (C++) and `gfortran` (Fortran).

 _NVIDIA HPC SDK_
 The [NVIDIA HPC SDK](https://developer.nvidia.com/hpc-sdk) is another free (though not open-source) compiler suite for C/C++/Fortran.
 Formerly the Portland Group compilers, it is a general-purpose package but is oriented toward extensions for programming NVIDIA GPUs.
-For example, it provides Fortran bindings to CUDA.
 These compilers are `nvcc`, `nvc++`, and `nvfortran`.

 _Intel Compilers_
 The Intel compilers have a reputation for producing the fastest executables on Intel architectures.
 Most high-performance computing sites provide the commercial Intel suite `icc`, `icpc`, and `ifort`.
 Intel's Parallel Studio package also ships with high-performance Math Kernel Libraries (MKL), MPI (IntelMPI), and threading (tbb).
 The Parallel Studio package is available on the UVA HPC system.